TU-Wien-dataLAB/Grader-Service/docs/source/user_guide.rst

 .. note::
     If you do not see the launcher items, it may be the case that extensions might be disabled in JupyterLab.
-    You can find how to enable extension it `here <https://jupyterlab.readthedocs.io/en/stable/user/extensions.html#managing-extensions-using-the-extension-manager>`_.
+    You can find how to enable extensions `here <https://jupyterlab.readthedocs.io/en/stable/user/extensions.html#managing-extensions-using-the-extension-manager>`_.
     Another reason might be that the grader service is not running.
 However, there will be a warning if this is the case.